avine/git-cheat-sheet/README.md

 ### Using "squash commits" strategy

-Another strategy you can choose is to squash all commits in a feature into a single commit.
+Another strategy you can choose is to squash all commits in a feature branch into a single commit.

-*Let say that the log history is as following:*
+*Let's say that the log history is as following:*

 ```txt
 $ git checkout master